Heinz Wolff: Popular science

+In 1989, he appeared on After Dark with, among others, astronaut Buzz Aldrin.

-In 1998 Professor Wolff was one of the first people to be interviewed by Ali G, during that character's initial appearances on The 11 O'Clock Show, where the discussion ranged from elementary particles to penis enlargement.
-Also in 1989 he appeared on After Dark with, among others, astronaut Buzz Aldrin.
+In 1998, he was one of the first people to be interviewed by Ali G, during that character's initial appearances on The 11 O'Clock Show, where the discussion ranged from elementary particles to penis enlargement.

-In 2007 Wolff made a guest appearance on Channel 4's Comedy Lab episode "Karl Pilkington: Satisfied Fool", where he is seen explaining to Pilkington the sudden rise of intelligence in Homo sapiens.
+In 2007, Wolff made a guest appearance on Channel 4's Comedy Lab episode "Karl Pilkington: Satisfied Fool", where he is seen explaining to Pilkington the sudden rise of intelligence in Homo sapiens.

 In March 2009, he appeared in the puzzle video game Professor Heinz Wolff's Gravity.

 For many years Professor Wolff was the President of Hampstead Scientific Society.

 Lectures

-In 1975 he delivered the Royal Institution Christmas Lectures on Signals from the Interior.
+In 1975, he delivered the Royal Institution Christmas Lectures on Signals from the Interior.
 In 2005 he presented the Higginson Lecture at Durham University.

-Personal life
+Personal life and death

 In 1953, he married Joan Stephenson, a staff nurse originally from Cardiff, whom he met at work.
 They lived in north London.
-Widowed in October 2014, he died from heart failure on 15 December 2017.
-He is survived by his two sons, Anthony and Laurence.
+Widowed in October 2014, he died from heart failure on 15 December 2017, at the age of 89.
+He was survived by his two sons, Anthony and Laurence.